zakkar/Storycraft-takehome/README.md

 - **Scene:** `Scenes/PictureShareDemo.unity`
     - Press the button in the middle of the screen to trigger the Photo Mode flow.
 - **Scene:** `Scenes/InventoryDemo.unity`
-     - The size of the inventory can be modified
+     - The size of the inventory can be modified via the Inventory UI Game object
+     - The inventory Debugger can be used to add items, need to use the contextual menu for the change to take effect

 ---